Scrapbookpages Blog

 “It doesn’t really make us favourably disposed to Germany for a start, present-day Germany.”

-Thirty-five states in the USA now require Holocaust education in public schools.
+Five states in the USA now mandate Holocaust education in public schools.
 Does this conflict with our Constitution which mandates the separation of church and state?
 I think it does, since the Holocaust has now become a world wide religion.
 America has a United States Holocaust Museum in Washington, DC although the Holocaust didn’t happen here and is not a part of American history.

 Another blogger has written about the subject of the Jews promoting the hatred of the German people here.